Humbedooh/dsnmp/README.md

  - `battery`:     Displays the combined battery status of the machine.
 Alerts if any batteries are not working.
  - `temperature`: Displays the overall temperature status.
 Triggers an alert if temperatures are outside acceptable range (71.4 C for ambient, intake & exhaust, 85.6 C for cpu, 52.4 C for drives)

+## Alert dial
+To prevent overzealous reporting, the `alertdial` setting in settings.json controls when alerts are sent out.
+For each increment of 1 of the dial, dsnmp will wait one more turn (15 min) before alerting, or put differently; if the same error has been detected more than $alertdial times, the alert will be triggered.
+The default setting for this is 2, meaning an alert will trigger if the issue persists for 30-45 minutes.

 # HipChat commands ##
  To trigger a check via HipChat (assuming the daemon is running), use the following syntax: